mattearly/dmpower/README.md

 _Magic Item / Reward Roller (by the DM Guide)_

-* Scroll and Spellbook Generators : spells chosen randomly to assist with DM's time management
+* **Scroll and Spellbook Generators**.
+I dunno about you, but when a PC gets an NPC's spellbook, there goes 10+ minutes of game time telling him the spells.
+Or I can just use this and it takes 30 seconds.
+Spells in this Spellbook Generator chosen randomly to assist with DM's time management.
+You can also grab a single spell of any level at any time using the Scroll Generator.

-* Loot Rollers by the book.
-Try out the Hoard Loot option for some fun items.
+* **Loot Rollers**.
+Try out the Hoard Loot option for some fun.
+All scrolls are pre-randomized (no more `level x unspecific scroll`, here you get `Level 9 Scroll of Storm of Vengeance (druid)` for example)

 [back to index](#0-index)